How to become a chemist

 As well as a degree, many employers will also want you to have a relevant postgraduate qualification.

 Some universities offer an extended degree which leads directly to a postgraduate qualification like an MChem or MSci.
-These courses have more independent research and can lead directly into a job or further postgraduate study.
+These courses have more independent research and can lead into a job or further postgraduate study.

 Entry requirements